dineshreddynaredla/react-book-repo/patterns/hooks.md

 As you can see above I've pretty much borrowed the explanation for each of these `Additional Hooks` from the documentation.
 The aim was merely to describe what exist, give a one liner on each of them and urge you to explore the documentation once you feel you've mastered the `Basic Hooks`.

 ### First example - useState
 This hook let's us use state inside of a function component.
 Yep I got your attention now right?
-Usually that's not possible and we need to use a class for that.
+Usually that's not possible and we need to use a `class` for that.
 Not anymore.
-Let's show what using `useState` Hook looks like:
+Let's show what using `useState` hook looks like:

 ```js
 import { useState } from React;